 Reading: Liquidation preference, convertible note, anti-dilution – a glossary for your VC meetings18 min

-Liquidation preference, convertible note, anti-dilution – a glossary for your VC meetings
+Liquidation preference, convertible note, anti-dilution – a VC glossary for your investor meetings

 The 40 most important terms for your VC meetings, explained.

 Venture capital deals are inundated with exotic terms.
 While every founder should hire a good lawyer, it never hurts to know the most important ones yourself.

 To that end, we collected and explained the 40 pieces of terminology that you are most likely to come across in your investor meetings.

 The majority of dilution (see: dilution) happens in relation to funding rounds.
 If a company is doing well and has structured its fundraising process sensibly, its valuation will multiply at least a few times over with each consecutive round.
 This is more than enough to offset the effect of dilution, i.e. existing shareholders will own less of the company, but the total value of their shares will increase.
 However, this changes if the company goes on to raise a flat or down round (see: flat round, down round).

 In term sheet negotiations, investors will typically want to protect themselves against events that would reduce the value of their shares below what they paid for them.
 They do so by adding anti-dilution clauses.
 There are two basic types of anti-dilution clauses: full ratchet (see: full ratchet) and weighted average (see: weighted average).

 The rate at which a company is spending the external capital it has raised – typically expressed over one month.
 Sometimes, a further distinction is made between gross burn and net burn.
 Gross burn refers to the sum total of cash that a company is spending, while net burn is the cash it’s losing after revenue.